wrossmorrow/machtests/README.md

 YENTESTS_INFLUXDB_PWD=
 ```

-See the comments in `.env.template` for more information and definitions.
+See the comments in `.env.template` for more information, including definitions and defaults (if any).

 ## Creating the sqlite3 database